shinmccold/DevSmith/README.md

 # DevSmith

-A developer utility web application that provides helpful tools and utilities in a VS Code-inspired interface.
+A developer utility web application that provides helpful tools and utilities for Web and VS Code developers(coming soon).

 ## Features